 The delivery process of your new yacht from factory to hand over

-We can deliver yachts to all major ports in Australia and transit time at sea can vary from 37 to 47 days subject to the route.
-The yacht is placed on a flat rack and loaded inside a Roll On Roll Off Cargo ship.
-We do not ship on deck, nor do we transship your new yacht.
-Once the yacht is loaded into the hold of the cargo ship that is where she remains until the port of discharge in Australia.
+We can deliver yachts to all major ports in Australia and transit time at sea can vary from 30 to 44 days subject to the route.
+The yacht is placed on a flat rack and loaded inside a roll on roll cargo ship.
+We do not transport yachts on deck, nor do we tranship your new yacht.
+Once your yacht is loaded into the hold of the cargo ship that is where she remains until the port of discharge in Australia.

 Your new yacht is insured under a cargo marine insurance policy from the time it leaves the factory until the time it leaves the port of arrival.
-After which, our local insurance kicks in until the date of handover.
+At that point our local insurance kicks in until the date of handover.
 As we service the whole of Australia we can deliver yachts from the largest local port to a yard near you for the commissioning.
-We have commissioned and delivered hundreds of yachts to many places such as Darwin, Adelaide, Brisbane, Perth, Sydney, Melbourne, Hobart, Gippsland, Fiji, Auckland, East Coast Florida and the French Mediterranean.
+We have commissioned and delivered hundreds of yachts to places such as Darwin, Adelaide, Brisbane, Perth, Sydney, Melbourne, Hobart, Gippsland, Fiji, Auckland, East Coast Florida and the French Mediterranean.

 We like to take between two to three weeks after the yacht arrives to complete the commissioning process.

-At the correct time the yacht is lifted over the keel and the keeling process begins – ensuring the keel is installed correctly requires skill and technique.
-Once complete the keel bolts are tightened and then the rudder is installed.
-Whilst this is taking place the professional rigger goes to work on unpacking the well packed mast and boom and begins the process of first installing the spreaders, dressing the rig with the fixed rigging, installing the mast lights, and running rigging along with any other items such as VHF Antenna, TV Antennas or Wind Transducer.
+At the correct time the yacht is lifted over the keel and the keeling process begins.
+Ensuring the keel is installed correctly requires skill and technique.
+Once complete, the keel bolts are tightened and then the rudder is installed.
+While this is taking place the professional rigger goes to work on unpacking the well-packed mast and boom and begins the process of first installing the spreaders, dressing the rig with the fixed rigging, installing the mast lights, and running rigging along with any other items such as VHF Antenna, TV Antennas or Wind Transducer.

 The yard performs any touch ups and applies the Propspeed paint to the propeller.
-The mast is stepped towards the end of the time at the yard and prior to launch, for which we use a large crane to suspend the mast above the yacht and then lower into position, either hull stepped or deck stepped subject to the brand of yacht.
+The mast is stepped just prior to launch, where we use a large crane to suspend the mast above the yacht and then lower it into position, either hull stepped or deck stepped subject to the brand of yacht.
 Care is taken to prevent scratches to the deck and plexi windows by adding extra layer of protection prior to stepping.
-Once the mast has been stepped the fixed rigging is tighten to enable the rig to stand unsupported and running rigging led back to the cockpit as per the factory layout.
+Once the mast has been stepped the fixed rigging is tightened to enable the rig to stand unsupported and running rigging led back to the cockpit as per the factory layout.
 The topsides are cleaned, saloon table, cushions and floorboard put back in place and the yacht made ready for launch.
 Fuel, power and engine are checked.